Noura98/Face-Recognition-System-using-FaceNet-VGG16/README.md

 Face Extraction: Use HAAR cascade or MTCNN

-Train SVM with the FaceNet embeddings
+Train KNN ith the FaceNet embeddings

 ---------------------